armando-caballero/PhyloHAP/README.md

-PhyloHAPallo.c : Littorina model for single origin in allopatry PhyloDis.c : Programme to handle with distances and trees genlib.c : Genetic routines libhdr : Declaration of external variables for genlib.c
+PhyloHAPallo.c : Littorina model for single origin in allopatry PhyloDis.c : Programme to handle with distances and trees genlib.c : Genetic routines libhdr : Declaration of external variables for genlib.c OTHER NECESSARY PROGRAMMES: dnadist, gendist and fitch from PHYLIP package OTHER NECESSARY FILE: seedfile (file with initial seed for random number generator)

 COMPILATION: